heroicrelics.org

 F-1 Engine (Building 4205)

-As we drove up to a tour stop (used to house a plywood and PVC pipe full-scale mockup of the Ares I frustum, interstage, and aft end of the second stage; it's used to verify that the components can be serviced in the VAB or on the pad), I noticed a fairly nice-looking F-1 and nozzle extension.
-After the tour guide was done giving his presentation, I excused myself and shot the F-1.
+The engine was next to Building 4205 (the southwest corner of the building has a "4205" sign; although the southeast corner had a "4211" sign, I'm certain that 4211 is just a bay in Building 4205), also known as the Propulsion Research Development Lab.
+One bay in the building housed a plywood and PVC pipe full-scale mockup of the Ares I frustum, interstage, and aft end of the second stage; the mockup is used to verify that the components can be serviced in the VAB or on the pad.
+After the tour guide was done giving his presentation, I excused myself and photographed the F-1.

 This is F-1 engine serial number F-4023; the nozzle extension is from F-5034.
 Alan Lawrie tells me that F-4023 was originally installed on Apollo 8 (S-IC-3) and underwent static firing with that stage.
 The stage was delivered to KSC for launch but the engine failed a later test and was removed in May 1968.